10th - 12th Grade English Language Arts

-Mrs. Dickens is a Colorado native.
-She grew up attending school, K-12th, in her hometown of Deer Trail, Colorado.
-She loves sports and was a student athlete; she participated in volleyball, basketball, track, baseball and softball.
-While in high school, she enrolled in the initial MCC “Fifth Year” pilot program (now known as Sophomore Scholars) that allowed high school students to take college classes.
-She graduated high school with an Associate of Arts degree and then transferred to the University of Nebraska at Kearney where she graduated with two honorary Bachelor degrees and relocated back to Colorado.
+Greetings!
+My name is Victoria Dickens.
+I am a Colorado Native and grew up attending K-12 school just a few miles east in Deer Trail.
+I love sports and was a student athlete.
+I participated in volleyball, basketball, track, baseball and softball.
+While in high school, I enrolled in the MCC “Fifth Year” pilot program (now known as Sophomore Scholars) that allowed high school students to take college classes.
+I graduated high school with an Associate of Arts degree, transferred to the University of Nebraska at Kearney and graduated cum laude with two Bachelor degrees, then relocated back to Colorado.

-Our high school class motto was, “Each of us has different talents, different dreams, and different destinations, but all have the same power to make a new tomorrow. “ I wholeheartedly believe that and believe we need to teach our children that.
-Our children will have different paths and abilities.
+Our high school class motto was, “Each of us has different talents, different dreams, and different destinations, but all have the same power to make a new tomorrow. “ I wholeheartedly believe that and believe we need to teach our students that.
+Each of us have different abilities and paths.
 Education is multi-faceted and is more than just classroom-specific content.
 If we can foster a student’s overall learning and knowledge, teach them life skills, and help them develop good character, judgment, and work ethic, I think we are educating.
 It does “take a village to raise a child.”
 Education is life long and opportunities exist in learning from mistakes.